 Research has shown that you are more likely to crave foods high in fat and sugar when you are lacking sleep.
 If you get less than six hours sleep a night you are likely to find it much harder to lose weight.

 Staying healthy is difficult for everyone, particularly when you add in time and budget constraints.
-I’m aware I speak from a privileged position here, generally having time to exercise and being able to afford nutritious food, but I hope these tips will benefit you whatever your circumstances might be and help you stay healthy on a budget.
+I’m aware I speak from a privileged position here, generally having time to exercise and being able to afford nutritious food, but I hope these tips will benefit you whatever your circumstances might be and help you to live well on a budget.

 For more budgeting tips check out my top four summer saving tips.

 If you found this post interesting, please like it and share across social media or send it to your friends.
 I’d also love to hear your thoughts and experiences, so please do leave a comment!
 Are you trying to be healthier?
-Do you struggle to stay healthy on a budget?
+Do you struggle to live well on a budget?